Panique (horse): Later life

 In 1885, Panique broke down during a race, ending his racing career.
 He started to become better known for his aggressive behavior than his prior accomplishments in racing.
 At some point, he ended up in the hands of Oscar Rudolph Gleason, a renowned horse trainer who specialized in dealing with particularly unruly horses.
 Gleason agreed with the assessment that Panique was "the worst stallion ever handled in the city of New York".

 Panique died in the spring of 1895.

 Pedigree

+Panique is inbred 4S x 5D to the stallion Touchstone, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Mowerina) on the dam side of his pedigree.

+Panique is inbred 5S x 4D to the stallion Glencoe, meaning that he appears fifth generation (via Pocahontas) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.